PhysicalAddons/web-blog/content/post/003-Stars.md

 ]
 +++

-We want to share a little progeess update on stars, as they have been an essential part of our previous atmosphere integrations.
+We wanted to share a quick progress update on stars, which have always been an important part of our atmosphere integrations.

-For Physical Atmosphere², we wanted to make sure that the stars feel better then ever, which includes various visual tweaks and additions.
+For Physical Atmosphere², we want to make sure that stars feel better than ever.
+That means a range of visual improvements and new additions in the backend.

-The system to distribute the stars was already discussed [here on a Patreon post](https://www.patreon.com/posts/my-god-its-full-131064614?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_fan&utm_content=web_share).
+The system to distribute the stars was already covered [here on a Patreon post](https://www.patreon.com/posts/my-god-its-full-131064614?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_fan&utm_content=web_share), so I won't go into too much detail about it again here.

-One of the biggest changes to the stars is the scaling- or rather the lack thereof.
+One of the most significant changes is how stars are now scaled, or more precisely, how they no longer "scale".
-You have probably noticed in PSA that at long focal lengths the stars become larger and blobby, this is because they had a fixed size/scale in the sky, no matter the zoom.
-This is unrealistic, as in reality, the stars are visually much smaller in the sky.
+If you've used PSA at longer focal lengths, you've probably noticed stars growing large and blobby.
+That happened because their size was fixed in screen space regardless of zoom level, which isn't physically accurate.
+In reality, stars take up an extremely small angle in the sky and only appear as tiny dots even at bigger focal lengths.

-So we decided to implement a system that scales the stars based on the FOV and screen resolution, to keep the visual size-ratio consistent, no matter what focal length you use.
+To fix this, we implemented a system that scales star size based on both the FOV and the current screen resolution, keeping the visual size ratio consistent across all focal lengths.
+To match the realistic angular size of stars, we permanently scale them to merely a few pixels.

 ## Without auto-scaling
 ![Untitled](/blog/images/003-Stars/stars_scaling_bad.png)